All Episodes

 What's your state of the race?

-Will he with the gaps he's made?
+Will he, with the gaps he's made?

-It's now my 30th year in radio, it's not my first rodeo, it's my 20th year on the Fox News channel in October.
+It's my 20th year on the Fox News channel.

-I begin my 21st year.
+In October, I begin my 21st year.

-And then I'd run through the statistics, which Doug, you have heard me repeat often about how bad things are, and then it and what the election means and and compare and contrast where he stands on the second amendment, destroying ISIS and saying the words radical Islam,
+And then I'd run through the statistics, which, Doug, you have heard me repeat often about how bad things are.

-where she stands on Obamacare where he stands, uh where they stand on the size of government and taxes, uh, the types of people they'll appoint to the Supreme Court, the issue of energy, Hillary wanting to put uh coal miners out of work and coal mining companies out of business about education, go back to the states or top down, or rebuilding the military or building the wall.
+And then what the election means and compare and contrast where he stands on the Second Amendment, destroying ISIS and saying the words radical Islam, where she stands on Obamacare, where he stands, where they stand on the size of government and taxes, the types of people they'll appoint to the Supreme Court, the issue of energy, Hillary wanting to put coal miners out of work and coal mining companies out of business, about education,

 And to me, that is it.